jelly/cockpit/test/ARCHITECTURE.md

 - CDP class which uses `chrome-remote-interface`
 - Specialized TestBrowser class for Firefox/Chromium with startup/profile stuff

-On tearDown the test status is insepcted, if it failed test logs are collected and if the user has passed `--sit` the test pauses execution until the user presses enter so that the machine/browser state can be inspected.
+On `tearDown` the test status is inspected, if it failed test logs are collected and if the user has passed `--sit` the test pauses execution until the user presses enter so that the machine/browser state can be inspected.

-The browser is automatically killed at the end of the test and the virtual machine depending is killed only once the whole test suite finished or killed in the following test `depending` if it's a `destructive` or nondestrucitve test.
+The browser is automatically killed at the end of the test and the virtual machine depending is killed only once the whole test suite finished or killed in the following test `depending` if it's a `destructive` or `nondestrucitve` test.

+*FIXUP*

 All tests inherit from [MachineCase](common/testlib.py), this test class holds a reference to the test Browser and Machine the relation between these components can be seen in the diagram in the previous section.

+When starting a test via `./test/verify/check-apps` either with a non-destructive test or using destructive tests with `provisioning` (explain) the machines are created in `setUp` and started.
+After all machines are booted the browser is started via the `Browser` class, which assigns this to be `MachineCase` class making it available for interacting in tests.
+The browser is always killed after a test is succeeded so we start with a fresh state:

+- Explain how the browser is started!!!
+ Every test starts a new browser in `setUp`.
+- How the virtual machine is started!!!
+  ???
+Good question, seems `setUp`
+- More points where to look
+- Use `test/run` to introduce all concepts
+   -> start a VM, libvirt, bots, SSH
+   -> start a Browser, CDP

+- multi-server
+- e2e interactive click browser
+- ssh
+- CDP with `chrome-remote-interface`

 ### Test Runner

-`test/common/run-tests` Python program collects all the provided tests and splits them up in `serial` and `parallel` tests. `serial` tests are what our test library calls `non-destructive` tests, these tests can be run multiple times against the same (running) Virtual machine without failing. `parallel` tests are `destructive` tests which for example require a reboot, or do something destructive from which one cannot recover.
-Our test library has multiple helpers to make it easy to make a test non-destructive.
-As we care about a fast test suite it's always good to invest some time to make a test `non-destructive` as a lot of time is spent on booting a machine ~ 10-20 seconds, while `non-destructive` tests can re-use an already running machine.
+Cockpit uses a custom test runner to run the tests, spread the load over jobs and it's special handling of test failures.
+The test runner is implemented in Python in `test/common/run-tests` and expects a list of tests to be provided.

+The provided tests are collected and split up in `serial` and `parallel` tests.
+`serial` tests are what our test library calls `non-destructive` tests, `parallel` tests are `destructive` tests (the default).

 The tests are collected as `Test` object (in `test/common/run-tests` which most importantly is created with a command e.g.
 `./test/verify/check-apps $args`, a timeout, etc.)